rxue/unix_scripts/README.md

 #### TODO
 * WARNING SHOULD BE SENT ONCE A DAY, whereas currently it is sent only ONCE

-FAQ:
+## Learning
+### FAQ
 ----
-* How to check the distribution version of your current Linux: `lsb_release -a`
+* How to check the distribution version of your current Linux
+Answer: Distribution version is stored in `/etc/system-release`
 * How to get running script directory: ``$(cd `dirname $0` && pwd)``
 * How to list the system's disks and identify the new drive: `sudo fdisk -l`